DoubleDrup/Autocad-Plugin-Templates/tutorial.md

         └───start.scr

 ```
-We are ready for packaging:
+You are ready for packaging:
 1. Open any terminal.
 2. Go in the `Autocad.Templates` folder
 3. Run `dotnet pack`

-You can find your new, sharable, NuGet package the `bin/Release/net8.0` folder of this project.
+Find your new, sharable, NuGet package in the `bin/Release/net8.0` folder of this project.
 To install the package, run this command in the `Autocad.Templates` folder:

 `dotnet new install .\bin\Release\net8.0\Autocad.Templates.1.0.0.nupkg`

 For testing purposes you can always uninstall the package and then package and reinstall it by doing the following steps:
-1. `dotnet new uninstall <package name>`
+1. `dotnet new uninstall <package id>`
 2. `dotnet pack` in the folder of you package.
-3. `dotnet new install <path\to\.nupkg\file>`
+3. `dotnet new install <path\to\file.nupkg>`

 ## Advanced Templates
-Since we now have a nice template, we can start working on our new Autocad Plugins, but there is a lot more that you can do with templates.
-To add more flexibility to your template, you are preventing creating lots of branches of really similar templates.
-You can easily go to far with adding flexibility and arrive at a point where setting up the template is more complicated that starting from scratch.
-Keep your templates general and to the point, so you can use it for any case.
+Since you now have a nice template, you could start working on a new Autocad Plugins, but there is a lot more that you can do with templates.
+By adding more flexibility to your template, you prevent the creation of a lot of branches of really similar templates.
+It is easy go to far with adding flexibility and arrive at a point where setting up the template is more complicated than starting from scratch.
+Keep it general and to the point, so it is useful for a lot of cases.
 Let's look at an example.

 ### Adding symbols
-If you are working with a specific use case it would be nice to have an option where a drawing (`.dwg` file) automatically starts when you debug your plugin.
-For example, you are working on a plugin that collects all the text objects in a drawing, and you want to save their text values to a database.
-It would be nice to open AutoCAD with a drawing containing a couple of text objects, so you can start testing straight away.
+If you are fixing a problem in a specific drawing, it would be nice to have an option where a drawing (`.dwg` file) automatically starts when you debug your plugin.
+For example, you are working on a plugin that collects all the text objects in a drawing, and saves the values to a database.
+It would be nice to open AutoCAD with a drawing containing a couple of text objects, so you can start testing it straight away.

 Open AutoCAD and create a new file.
-Save it as `debug.dwg` to the project folder.
+Save it as, for example, `debug.dwg` to the template folder.

-We need to create a parameter that the user of the template can enable and disable.
+You now need to create a parameter that the user of the template can enable and disable to include or exclude the debug file.
 The `template.json` has options to do this.
-We first add a new item that is called `symbols`.
-This contains all the custom symbols that we want to add to our project.
-We will add one that is called "includeStartUpDrawing" which is a boolean value that is set to "false" by default.
+First, add a new item that is called `symbols`.
+Symbols are variables of a template that can be derived, computed, generated or given as a parameter by the user of the template.
+Let's use the last one.
+Add a parameter that is called "includeStartUpDrawing" which is a boolean value that is set to "false" by default.
 Here is the changed `template.json`

 ```json
 {